 Don't you know FacileThings?

-Just published: The Power of Thoughts http://facilethings.com/blog/en/power-of-thoughts #productivity #gtd
+Just published: The New "Getting Things Done" http://facilethings.com/blog/en/getting-things-done #productivity #gtd @gtdguy